0x1eef/xchan.rb/README.md

 # xchan.rb

-xchan.rb is a library for sending Ruby objects between Ruby processes who have a parent&lt;-&gt;child relationship.
+xchan.rb is a library for sending Ruby objects between Ruby processes who have a parent &lt;=&gt; child relationship.
 The implementation uses a <code><a href=https://rubydoc.info/stdlib/socket/UNIXSocket.pair>UNIXSocket</a></code>
 and the serialization format of your choice - the default is [`Marshal`](https://www.rubydoc.info/stdlib/core/Marshal).